MrKindness235/holbertonschool-AirBnB_clone/README.md

-#"description of the project":
+# description of the project:
 This is the start of the AirB&B final project: The console.

-#"Description of the command interpeter"
+# Description of the command interpeter
--how to start it
+- how to start it
--how to use it
+- how to use it
--examples
+- examples